jankoskiantonio/SOAProjectFinal/README.md

 To use the frontend:

 1. In the frontweb folder, open a terminal and run `npm install`, then `npm run serve`

+Note: Project was published to Azure together with the frontend, but the frontend was deployed with bugs.